davidchenlee/MESOscope/README.md

 ### C++
 - Add U8 clipper to demuxAllChannels_()
 - Multi-thread demuxAllChannels_()
-- in correctRSdistortionGPU(const double FFOVslow), make FFOVslow a class member
 - Fix how to deal with multithread exception in the Filterwheel class!!!!
 - Do a post-sequence clean up routine to set the pockels outputs to 0
 - For the vibratome, show a progress bar for the slicing sequence